Convert Images using Python Image Processing Library

 Export Images in Multi Threaded Environment

-Aspose.Imaging for Java now supports converting images in multi threaded environment.
-Aspose.Imaging for Java ensure the optimized performance of operations during execution of code in multi-threaded environment.
-All imaging option classes (e.g. BmpOptions, TiffOptions, JpegOptions, etc.) in the Aspose.Imaging for Java now implement Closeable interface.
-Therefore it is a must that developer properly dispose off the imaging options class object in case Source property is set.
+Aspose.Imaging for Python via .NET now supports converting images in multi threaded environment.
+Aspose.Imaging for Python via .NET ensure the optimized performance of operations during execution of code in multi-threaded environment.
+All imaging option classes (e.g. BmpOptions, TiffOptions, JpegOptions, etc.) in the Aspose.Imaging for Python via .NET now implement enter and exit methods and could be used with with operator.
+Therefore it is a must that developer properly dispose off the imaging options class object in case source property is set.
 Following code snippet demonstrates the said functionality.